Blaizzy/mlx-embeddings/docs/Manpage.md

 ### `--env` [*`options`*]

-Summarize Homebrew's build environment as a plain list.
+Summarise Homebrew's build environment as a plain list.

 If the command's output is sent through a pipe and no shell is specified, the list is formatted for export to `bash`(1) unless `--plain` is passed.